DigitexOfficial/api-docs/source/index.html.md

 title | string | announcement's title
 content | string | detailed description
-date | string | date and time of the announcement tags | list of strings | arbitrary set of string tags urgent | bool | whether this announcement is urgent or not
+date | string | date and time of the announcement tags | list of strings | arbitrary set of tags urgent | bool | whether this announcement is urgent or not

-> Example of a response to 'public/announcement':
+> An example of a response from 'public/announcement':

 ```javascript
 {